-In this digital age of anxiety-inducing holiday snaps, swipes, likes, matches and ghosting, more and more people are turning to the 10,000-year-old craft of pottery to reconnect to something more tangible.
+In this digital age of anxiety-inducing holiday snaps, swipes, likes, matches and ghosting, more and more people are turning to pottery classes to reconnect to something more tangible by learning the 10,000-year-old craft.

 So to help you, we’ve been busy rolling around in more mud than a wet Glastonbury in order to narrow down the best pottery classes London has to offer.
 We’ve broken them down into the different areas you might want to try, and we’ve included the price of a taster class…